isomerpages/nlb-biblioasia/articles-archive/features/_posts/2015-07-01-post-stories-we-can-call-our-own.md

 Being in and out of jail so many times since I was 17 did not scare me off  prison life.
 Being in prison was no  big deal; some prisoners wanted to  return to prison because they found that better than having to face society.

 n 1994, two weeks after I gave birth to my only child, Valerie, I was jailed yet again.
-I’m aggressive and  argumentative by nature and I always had the spirit of buay sai see (must not die in Hokkien).
+I’m aggressive and  argumentative by nature and I always had the spirit of <i>buay sai see</i> (must not die in Hokkien).

 But this time, I had post-natal  depression, missed my baby and was worried about how my mother, who’d just been told she had cervical cancer, would cope with bringing up Valerie.
 I thought: “I’ve been such a burden to my mother, and I can’t change.
 It’s best to end it all.”
 I took a metal spike from the toilet brush and cut my wrists...
 The wardens saved me.